schovi/jsCaret/README.md

 Feel free to make optimalization, tests or anything, what good plugin needs :)

 Currently needs
+* Works with other elements, editable elements and so
 * tests in other browsers
 * make plugin for other frameworks